 Updated: Feb 24

 Have you ever heard of a "hostage student"?
-A hostage student is usually an employee who has been mandated by their supervisor to attend a training class against their will.
-During the course, such students tend to say the bare minimum, hoping to get through the training without participating.
+A hostage student is usually an employee whose supervisor has mandated to attend a training class against their will.
+Such students tend to say the bare minimum during the course, hoping to get through the training without participating.

 While I've run into a fair number of hostage students in my career, I was fortunate to encounter one this summer that was different.

 Right away, I sensed that his hostage student did not want to be taking my supervision webinar: they did not turn on their webcam for the duration of the initial two-hour session.
 Even worse, each time I asked them a question, I received no response.

 The next day, I called this student and asked what they thought of the first session.
 They immediately expressed frustration by admitting that they didn't know what to think about it because they didn't even want to be attending the webinar in the first place.
 I asked if he felt he could benefit from the class, despite it not being his idea.
 His response was a definite "no."

 Digging deeper, I learned that the student's manager enrolled him in the leadership training course as a last resort because he had lost control of his employees and had run out of ideas on how to help him be a better manager.
 The student soon got to the root of his frustration: being enrolled in a leadership course made him feel like a failure because he associated additional training with incompetence.

 I found this very interesting.
 Then, I asked if he had any kids.
 When he responded that he did, I asked him if, when his children were learning to walk, he got into their little faces when they fell and called them a loser and a failure.
 Holding back nervous laughter, he replied, "no." I asked him how he addressed his toddler's tiny setback.
 He replied that he helped them back up and encouraged them to try again.